xiaoxianyu-office/mm/skills/mechanics/disguise.md

 **New Way**

+you can test cast both of these disguises with ``/mm test cast TestingDisguiseMechanic``

 This will disguise you as a sheep that is on fire and spinning.
 It will also set the disguises custom name to DizzyBoi and make it visible!
 ```
 TestingDisguiseMechanic: